-Ontology process: Since the adopter is a large family, the ontology assumes that there are children in the household and that an affectionate dog would be prefered.
+Ontology process: Since the adopter is a large family, the ontology assumes that there are children in the household and that an affectionate dog would be preferred.
 Since there are other pets in the household, any breed should not be aggressive towards cats or dogs.
-Using this information, the system would match this adopter with a breed that is cat friendly, child friendly, dog friendly, and affectionate towards family.
-It compares these characteristics with those of a greyhound, and finds that all characteristics match except being cat friendly.
+Using this information, the system would match this adopter with a breed that is cat friendly, child friendly, and dog friendly.

+It compares these characteristics with those of a greyhound, and finds that all characteristics match except being cat friendly, so it returns that it is not a good fit.